 Many homeowners that invest in crawlspace waterproofing will have their crawlspaces sealed from the external environment.
 This is a great way to keep moisture from the soil and air in the external environment from entering the crawlspace.
 However, many homeowners will not consider air-sealing the crawlspaces.
 Below, we discuss the importance of air sealing a crawlspace and how this can be achieved.

 Why Air Seal Your Crawlspace?

 Air sealing helps to prevent the movement of air from the crawlspace into the living space above and vice versa.
 It will help to preserve the air quality in your home and avoid moisture problems in the crawlspace.
-An added bonus of air sealing is increased energy efficiency of your home, which will result in lower energy bills.
+A bonus of air sealing is the increased energy efficiency of your home, which will result in lower energy bills.

 Areas to Consider for Air Sealing

-If your home has a HVAC system with ducts running through the crawlspace, you should have these ducts sealed.
-Reports indicate that up to 25 percent of air from your living space is lost through the gaps in the duct work to the crawlspace.
+If your home has an HVAC system with ducts running through the crawlspace, you should have these ducts sealed.
+Reports indicate that up to 25 percent of air from your living space is lost through the gaps in the ductwork to the crawlspace.
 You can prevent this by sealing these gaps using duct sealing tape.

 - Rim joists